nextstrain/cov/README.md

 * JX163923 to JX163928 were isolated from vaccine-challenged ferrets
 * Those with with "wtic" and "ExonN1 mutant" in the name are cultured from engineered viruses

+## Betacoronavirus1
+### Filtering
+Filtered to only human and chimp samples.
+### Mutation rate
+Estimates mutation rate - currently coming out to ~2.8 x 10^-4 subs/site/yr.
+### Other notable exclusions
+* Strains ATCC VR-759 (accessions AY391777 and AY585228) are the 'prototype strain' (ATCC) sequences.
+These were originally isolated in 1967 England, but were propogated on cell culture.
+* AY585229 is an early (2004) sequence of Betacoronavirus 1 isolated in 2001, but was sequenced same time as one of the prototypes above.
+It has little divergence from the prototype strains, despite the fact that it should be ~40 years diverged!
+### Other notes
+This tree seems to be slightly unstable.
+If the clock is off, try forcing a new tree build via `snakemake Betacoronavirus1/results/tree_raw.nwk -f` and re-running.

 ## NL63
 ### Filtering
 Not filtered by any host.